fxmarty/graphcreator/README.md

 ## Contributing

-There are improvement to do.
-Feel free to edit the code.
+There are improvement to do and new tools to add.
+Feel free to edit the code, for example to add other language support.

 ## License